 All of David's photographs are taken in the wild, of wild animals, in natural light and without baiting.
 David is always conscious of avoiding stress in his subjects as much as possible while photographing in the field.

 David has had the opportunity to shoot alongside some of the nation’s most respected wildlife photographers, and is a published photographer whose work has appeared in Outdoor Oklahoma, Birder’s World (online), and Cowboys and Indians magazine.
 David has won numerous local and statewide photography contests, has sold fine art prints to clients interested in his work, and published two coffee table books of images obtained after his decision to embark on a pursuit of continuous improvement with his photography.
-A member of the North American Nature Photography Association and the Nature Photographer’s Network, David occasionally teaches introduction to wildlife photography workshops to beginning and amateur photographers.
-David is available for assignments and is adding to his portfolio on a continuous basis.
+David is a member of the North American Nature Photography Association and the Nature Photographer’s Network, in addition to serving as the Oklahoma City administrator for the North American Nature Photography's Meetup Group.
+David occasionally teaches introduction to wildlife photography for beginning and amateur photographers, while adding to his portfolio on a continuous basis.